 - The number of vertices the shader has to process.

 - The amount of pixels on screen that the water shader renders for.

 Water is a complex phenomenon, and requires a lot of layered elements to achieve a believable effect.
 It is arguably one of the most complex shaders seen on screen.
 A notion worth keeping in mind.

 - If the water doesn’t take up a lot of screen space, fewer pixels have to be calculated.
 Meaning it’ll render faster.

 - Rendering the depth texture in URP essentially doubles the amount of draw calls for geometry.
 If your project isn’t already optimized for minimized draw calls, it likely has a negative impact.
-Consider disabling it in your URP asset and under the “Advanced” tab on the water material.
-Instead, use vertex colors to paint on foam effects.
+Consider disabling it in your URP asset and under the “Rendering” tab on the water material.
+Instead, use vertex colors to paint on effects.

 - When having waves enabled, keep the “Count” parameter value as low as possible.

 Relatively costly features:

 - Normal map (per pixel matrix transformation + more data passed through shader stages)

 - Waves (algorithm is run for both every vertex and water pixel on screen)